Types of Permits

 - Describe the method to determine compliance, including appropriate monitoring, record keeping, and reporting to document compliance.

 FEDOOPs are issued for a period of 5 years.
 A complete FEDOOP renewal application must be submitted to the APCD prior to the end of the permit term for continued operation.

-The majority of stationary air pollution sources in Louisville do not emit at the same levels as Title V sources or FEDOOP sources.
-The scale of operations is usually the determining factor in a source’s emission levels.
-For example, a large auto body shop with many bays is likely a FEDOOP source while a small shop with a single bay is likely a minor source.
+Most stationary air pollution sources in Louisville do not emit at the same levels as “major” Title V or FEDOOP sources and are therefore considered "minor" sources.
 If a company is unsure of its emissions levels, it is likely a minor source.
-However, companies are encouraged to email the APCD at airpermits[at]louisvilleky.gov with any questions about the process.
+Unsure companies are encouraged to direct questions to the APCD by emailing our permitting department or utilizing the PTE calculation templates that the APCD provides.

-Minor sources have a combined permit to construct and operate.
-No application is necessary to convert a construction permit into an operating permit.
-Minor source operating/construction permits do not have an expiration date.
+Minor sources have one combined permit to construct and operate.
+No application is necessary to convert a construction permit into an operating permit and these permits do not have an expiration date.
 There is no formal renewal application for minor sources.

 APCD Regulation 2.08 allows for the transfer of existing operating permits to a new owner or operator.
 However, if you purchase a business with an operating permit, it is your responsibility to submit the date of transfer in writing to the APCD.
 Staff may review the permit at this time to determine that no other changes to the permit are necessary.

 Small minor sources may be eligible for a registration.
 This includes a slightly streamlined application process as well as simpler compliance obligations.

 When gasoline is burned as fuel or evaporated it releases volatile organic compounds (VOCs), which are precursors of ozone formation.
 As part of the strategy to reduce ground level ozone, the APCD permits wholesale, retail, and commercial distribution points for gasoline.